Remembering Veterans Day: Activities for the Middle School Classroom

 Veterans Day not only highlights the importance of thanking those who protect our country, but it also gives teachers the chance to help students connect with the veterans in their lives.
 Understanding perspectives and learning from the experiences of others is essential for us to grow as readers and writers.
 Here are a few activities I use with my middle school students to help them think more deeply about the importance of Veterans Day.

-Veteran’s Day is always on November 11th, but this year the federal holiday is on Friday, November 10, 2023.
+Veterans Day is always on November 11th, and in 2024 it falls on a Monday so the federal holiday is also on Monday, November 11, 2024.
 My favorite inspirational quote to use with my students during this time is from Ralph Waldo Emerson.
 To me, it sums up what our servicemen and servicewomen put into action on a daily basis.
 If you are short on planning time, use the quote below as a daily writing prompt and ask your students how it relates to the theme of Veterans Day.

 I have had the good fortune of knowing many veterans.
 Friends, husbands of friends, and my stepdad are some of the veterans in my life.
 They have served in Vietnam, Desert Storm, and the Iraq War.
 While I know their stories can be hard, I love listening.
 I am grateful and indebted to each of them for their service to our country.